 Here’s the love child of a lunch sandwich and a dim sum bun.
-I live a short stroll away from Chinatown now, so I picked up an inspirational barbecued duck and a giant bag of steaming buns.
-The result is an homage to chef David Chang’s awesome steamed Chinese buns with pork belly and cucumber.
-I stripped the duck, setting aside excess fat and all but the crispiest skin, and ended up with about 4 cups of meat.
-Don’t reheat duck (or any fowl).
-It gets rubbery.
-I used the duck at room temperature.
-If refrigerated, use it as is or let it sit on the counter while the buns steam.
-If you can’t find fresh buns, go for the frozen ones.
-To enjoy these one or a few at a time, use these proportions: 1 bun, 2 tbsp duck, 1 tsp hoisin sauce, ¼ oz (10 g) prepared cucumber, 1 to 2 tsp onion.
+I live a short stroll away from Chinatown now, so I picked up an inspirational barbecued duck and a giant bag of ready-to-be-steamed buns.
+The result is an homage to chef David Chang’s awesome Chinese buns with pork belly and cucumber.
+I stripped the duck and got to work.
+And so should you.

 2 tsp (10 mL) granulated sugar